pixel-py2023/tomato-sense/README.md

 2. Select an image of a tomato plant using the graphical user interface.
 3. View the predicted disease on the console.

-## Model Training

-If you're interested in training the model yourself, you can follow these steps:

-1. Collect and prepare a dataset of tomato plant images labeled with corresponding disease classes.
-2. Split the dataset into training and validation sets.
-3. Train the CNN model using the `train.py` script.
-4. Save the trained model as "tomato_model.h5".

 ## Contributing